 Well Health Examinations

-Travel time, will be included as Family Caregiving Leave if the travel occurs during the employee's work schedule and is required to transport self or the ill or injured family member to receive or provide necessary care and attention as described above.
+Travel time will be recorded as Family Caregiving Leave if the travel occurs during the employee's work schedule and is required to transport the employee or the ill or injured family member to provide or receive necessary care and attention as described above.

-Family Caregiving Leave is available to care for an aging parent or relative (see definition of immediate family member).
-The aging parent or relative must meet the criteria of being ill or injured and the employee is needed to provide care and necessary attention as described above.
+Family Caregiving Leave is available for an aging parent or relative (see definition of immediate family member above).
+The aging parent or relative must meet the criteria of being ill or injured, and the employee must be needed to provide care and necessary attention as described above.
 The illness or injury can include a chronic condition, and the event can be a scheduled appointment.

 Related Policy Considerations